Agrocybe aegerita

 For buyers

-For buyers new to specialty mushrooms, Pioppino makes its case quickly: Rich, wine-like umami; firm and meaty.
+For buyers new to specialty mushrooms, Pioppino makes its case quickly: Deep umami, wine-like richness — with a snap closer to asparagus than meat.

 Shop this species